For companies For testers flags img flags img

 ✔️ When you want to understand both interaction behavior and to understand the why behind the what (the behavior).

-✔️ When accuracy is important, for example when validating a concept and needing the opinion of someone who has experience with how the original solution works.
+✔️ When validating a concept and needing the opinion of someone who has experience with how the original solution works.

-✔️ When you need to understand context, needs, driving forces and to some extent, behavior.
+✔️ When you need to understand context, needs, driving forces and behaviors.

 ✔️ When researching accessibility, ensuring that the product seamlessly integrates into the participant’s daily life.